MatuaDoc/OnslowCollege.github.io/12dtc/projman/assessment.md

 4. the game must include a 5x5 grid to walk around
     - the grid tiles could represent locations
     - certain tiles could contain items/dangers

+### Possible topics

+- Maui and the Great Fish — guide Maui from Hawaiki to fishing up Aotearoa
+- Fire Evacuation — get every student down to the field in the time limit
+- Where in Onslow College is Irene Indiana? — follow the clues found in each classroom to locate a missing student

 {% include task.html task_code="potato" %}